davidxia3/sports_probabilistic_predictions/src/README.md

 This folder contains all the Python scripts that plot and graph results into PNG images.
 The figures are saved in `results/` under the same file name as its corresponding CSV results file.

-## `preprocessing/`
+## `processing/`
-This folder contains all the Python scripts that clean and process the raw data into processed data.
-The processed data is saved in `processed_data/`.
+This folder contains all Python scripts that clean, preprocess, and format data.

 ## `scraping/`